yarisvt/tyk-docs/tyk-docs/content/getting-started/getting-started.md

 weight: 5
 menu: "main"
 url: "getting-started"
+aliases:
+    - /try-out-tyk/tutorials/tutorials/
 ---

 First of all, make sure you have a Tyk environment installed, whether it's self-managed OSS or Enterprise, or Cloud.

-Start at one of the [Tyk Solutions]() and then come back here to create your first API!
+Start at one of the [Tyk Solutions](/docs/tyk-solutions) and then come back here to create your first API!

 The following tutorials will show you how to get up and running with Tyk depending on your installation type.